 5-HTP may enhance the effects of St. John’s wort.
 Vitamin B6, niacin, and magnesium should be taken on the same day as 5-HTP as they are required for its metabolism.

 GABA (gamma-aminobutyric acid) is the main calming neurotransmitter in the body and central nervous system.
-Recommended dose approximately 100mg before bed.
+The recommended dose is approximately 100-500mg before bed.

 Inositol is one of the best compounds to increase GABA levels.
-1,000mg with dinner or before bed can really work wonders for insomnia related to GABA deficiency.
+1,000mg before bed can really work wonders for insomnia related to GABA deficiency.
+Inositol also supports serotonin so if you have imbalances in that area inositol can help.

 L-Theanine is a non-protein amino acid found naturally in green tea (Camellia sinensis).
 It is clinically proven to reduce stress, balance mood and improve the quality of sleep.
 Its mechanism of action is through a direct effect on GABA receptors.
-Recommended dose approximately 200mg before bed.
+The recommended dose is approximately 200mg before bed.

 Phosphatidylserine’s greatest benefit is its ability to lower cortisol levels by optimizing the brain’s relationship with the adrenal glands.
 After only ten days of high doses of PS, research has shown that excessive cortisol levels can be decreased in healthy men.
 PS has also been shown to enhance brain function and memory, decrease anxiety and depression, improve mood, and enhance metabolism.
+It is one of the only substances we know of that can resensitize cortisol receptors that have been desensitized from chronic stress.
 It is also an antioxidant.

 It is very difficult for the body to make PS as it requires many nutrients for production.
 Supplementation is vital for optimizing adrenal function so cortisol cannot have its negative effects on the body and the thyroid.
 100mg taken 1-3 times a day in divided doses or just 100mg before bed can work wonders for some people.

 Magnesium has a calming effect on the nervous system and your muscles.
 It also is important for healthy serotonin metabolism making it a vital mineral for healthy sleep.
-I have most patients taking magnesium glycinate before bed to optimize pH which has a nice side effect of improving sleep function.
+There are many different types of magnesium but I like glycinate and citrate.
 Some menopausal women do well with some calcium added to the mix which also helps with sleep.

 Dosing for herbs is based on a variety of factors.
 Consult with your healthcare professional about recommended doses.
 Herbs can be taken in capsule form, liquid tincture or tea.